 Hitting 40 is certainly no reason to stop running, and for many the milestone is often their reason for starting running.
 By remaining active and running after we hit 40 can add years to your life.
-However, runners over 40 should be aware of the greater injury risks posed by their age.
-Here's the realbuzz.com guide for runners over 40.
+However, older runners should be aware of the greater injury risks posed by their age.

 Here are a few tips to help you stay injury-free if you are an age 40+ runner:

 A proper warm-up and cool-down is important to all runners, but even moreso the older you become.
 Muscles lose their elasticity as we grow older, making you more susceptible to injury.
 By committing ten minutes to a thorough warm-up before a run, can help save months of lost time caused by an injury.

 It’s crucial that stretching and flexibility training forms a major part of your training.
 Ideally you will have carried this out for the bulk of your thirties, but it becomes even more important once you enter the start of your fifth decade.
 Stretching will help compensate for the natural loss of flexibility and running stride that comes with age.
 By remaining flexible, you will substantially decrease your chance of pulling or straining a muscle when running.

 Taking time off from running becomes increasingly important as you age.
 It is important for performance, as well as injury avoidance.
 The body takes longer to recover from racing and hard workouts the older you get, so training schedules need to be amended accordingly.

 By allowing your body to recover, you will actually receive greater benefits from your workouts.
 Rather than the hard-rest-hard routine you were used to in your twenties and thirties, it may be time to switch to a hard-rest-rest or hard-rest-cross-train regime to reap the full benefits of your hard work and remain injury-free.